DeisData/python/python-session2.md

 This week we will be coding in Spyder launched through Anaconda Navigator, instead of working in a Jupyter Notebook.

 Code and comments will be shared after the session!
+A "working script" of comments is [here](https://github.com/DeisData/python/blob/master/python-working2.py).

 ## Questions of the Day:
 - How can I use built-in functions?